aosabook/500lines/dagoba/chapter.md

 We've introduced a bit of a pickle, though: while our addAlias function is resolving an alias it also has to resolve other aliases.
 What if `parents` called some other alias, and while we were resolving `cousins` we then had to stop to resolve `parents` and then resolve its aliases and so on?
 What if one of `parents` aliases ultimately called `cousins`?

-This bring us in to the realm of dependency resolution, a core component of modern package managers. ( There are a lot of fancy tricks for choosing ideal versions, tree shaking, general optimizations and the like, but the basic idea is fairly simple.
+This bring us in to the realm of dependency resolution, a core component of modern package managers.
+There are a lot of fancy tricks for choosing ideal versions, tree shaking, general optimizations and the like, but the basic idea is fairly simple.
 We're going to make a graph of all the dependencies and their relationships, and then try to find a way to line all of the vertices up while making the arrows go from left to right.
-If we can then this particular sorting of the vertices is called a topological ordering, and we've proven that our dependency graph has no cycle: it is a Direct Acyclic Graph.
-If we fail to do so then we have at least one cycle. [footnote: You can learn more about dependency resolution in the Contingent chapter in this book.]
+If we can, then this particular sorting of the vertices is called a 'topological ordering', and we've proven that our dependency graph has no cycles: it is a Directed Acyclic Graph (DAG).
+If we fail to do so then our graph has at least one cycle. [footnote: You can learn more about dependency resolution in the Contingent chapter of this book.]

 On the other hand, we expect that our queries will generally be rather short (100 steps would be a very long query) and that we'll have a reasonably low number of transformers.
 Instead of fiddling around with DAGs and dependency management we could add a 'did_something' return value to the transform function and run it until it stops doing anything.
 This requires that all transformers be idempotent, but that's a helpful property to insist on anyway.
 What are the pros and cons of these two pathways?